 Nathaniel serves in leadership roles for numerous organizations and councils, including: the Board of the Human Services Council; NYC Deputy Mayor for Health & Human Services 2020 Nonprofits and Social Services Advisory Council on “reopening” New York City; the special COVID-19 domestic violence task force of the New York State Council on Women and Girls; the COVID-19 Response Work Group of the New York City Office to End Domestic and Gender-Based Violence (ENDGBV); the Fatality Review Committee of the New York State Office for the Prevention of Domestic Violence; and the New York City Mayor’s Nonprofits and Social Services Advisory Council.
-He has led the New York City Coalition of Domestic Violence Residential Providers as co-chair for over ten years, and in 2019 was named to the New York City and State “Nonprofit Power 100” list, landing in the top 20 in 2021, and Crain’s New York Business named Nathaniel to the list of “Notable Black Leaders and Executives 2021.
+He has led the New York City Coalition of Domestic Violence Residential Providers as co-chair for over ten years.
+Since 2019 Nathaniel has been named to the annual New York City and State “Nonprofit Power 100” list, landing in the top 20 in 2021, and Crain’s New York Business named Nathaniel to the list of “Notable Black Leaders and Executives 2021.

 He holds a bachelor’s degree in history with a focus on black and Hispanic studies and a Master of Social Work degree from Fordham University, and completed an executive leadership and certificate program in the not-for-profit sector at New York University.
 Born and raised in New York, Nathaniel has firsthand knowledge of the challenges affecting New York’s most vulnerable communities, as well as the positive work being done to effect structural changes.
 Working directly with marginalized groups, Nathaniel has seen that when investments are made in communities, they can thrive.
 At URI, Nathaniel enjoys being part of a community of people committed to improving the lives of others.
 When asked to identify his vision for URI, he states, “Hope is at the cornerstone of everything we do.”